-A.-The AgencyCity of Prescott has developed a Water System Model to ensure that future improvement requirements are achieved through an orderly development of the AgencyCity of Prescott planning areas.
-Any engineer working on the design of public or private water infrastructure shall develop plans consistent with the appropriate sections of the Agency'sCity of Prescott's Model.

-B. Water mains shall be installed along the entire length of the property line frontage of the property being developed.
+- A. The Agency has developed a Water System Model to ensure that future improvement requirements are achieved through an orderly development of the Agency planning areas.
+Any engineer working on the design of public or private water infrastructure shall develop plans consistent with the appropriate sections of the Agency's Model. - B. Water mains shall be installed along the entire length of the property line frontage in accordance with section 4.7.1B.